fusilero/balistica/CONTRIBUTING.md

 You only need to make sure you're one directory above balistica when you do.

 ## Seeing debug messages
-If you haven't noticed already the code is sprinkled with debug statements.
+If you haven't noticed already LibBalistica is sprinkled with debug statements.
 In order you to see the messages you'll need to run the application like so:
 ```
 G_MESSAGES_DEBUG=all ./balistica > output.txt